Isabella d'Este

 Isabella d'Este (19 May 1474 – 13 February 1539) was the Marchioness of Mantua and one of the leading women of the Italian Renaissance as a major cultural and political figure.

 She was a patron of the arts as well as a leader of fashion and her innovative style of dressing was emulated by many women.
 The poet Ariosto labeled her as the "liberal and magnanimous Isabella", while author Matteo Bandello described her as "supreme among women".
 Diplomat Niccolò da Correggio went even further by hailing her as "The First Lady of the world".

-She served as the regent of Mantua during the absence of her husband Francesco II Gonzaga, Marquess of Mantua and during the minority of her son Federico.
+She served as the regent of Mantua during the absence of her husband Francesco II Gonzaga, Marquis of Mantua and during the minority of her son Federico.
 She was a prolific letter-writer and maintained a lifelong correspondence with her sister-in-law Elisabetta Gonzaga.
 Isabella grew up in a cultured family in the city-state of Ferrara.
 She received a fine classical education and she met many famous humanist scholars and artists.
 Due to the vast amount of extant correspondence between Isabella and her family and friends, her life is extremely well documented.